Raheem Mostert: Personal life

-Growing up in New Smyrna Beach, Florida, known as the "shark-bite capital of the world," Mostert often surfed in the Atlantic Ocean.
-He married Devon Beckwith on March 3, 2017.
-Their first child, Gunnar Grey, was born in June 2018.
+Growing up near the Atlantic Ocean, Mostert made aquatic life his first love and priority.
+Mostert's hometown, New Smyrna Beach, Florida, is known as the "shark-bite capital of the world," and he often surfed in the Atlantic Ocean.

+Mostert married Devon Beckwith on March 3, 2017.
+Their first son, Gunnar Grey, was born in June 2018.
+Their second son, Neeko, was born on September 22, 2020.
+Their third son, Myles, was born on June 7, 2022.

 Mostert is an advocate for ocean conservancy and melanoma awareness.
-During his time with the 49ers, he kept a list of the teams that cut him before he signed with San Francisco and looked at it for motivation before every 49ers game.
+During his time with the 49ers, Mostert kept a list of the teams that cut him before he signed with San Francisco and looked at it for motivation before every game.